IsaacKhor/blog-source/content/_index.md

 from embedded programming, time-sensitive networking, to building blog engines in Go and backend infrastructure in clojure.

-Look below for the public projects I've worked on before.
+Look below for the projects I've worked on before.

 [Github](https://github.com/IsaacKhor/) {{< separator >}}
 [Keybase](https://keybase.io/isaackhor) {{< separator >}}